-- 2. In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
+- In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
 1 course unit to be chosen from the following list (at least ECTS): - International Humanitarian Law, 6 ECTS; - Refugee and Asylum Law, 6 ECTS; - International Trade and Development Law, 6 ECTS; - Investment and International Law, 6 ECTS. - b.
 Seminar International Law in Practice, 6 ECTS; - c.
 Master's thesis in the field of public international law, 18 ECTS. - 3.
 Within Public International Law it is possible to opt for the track International Human Rights Law.
 This track comprises the following compulsory theoretical course units with their study loads: - a.
 International Crimes and Gross Violations of Human Rights, 6 ECTS; - b.
 International Health Law, 6 ECTS; - c.
 International Human Rights Law, 6 ECTS; - d.
 International Institutional Law, 6 ECTS. - 4.
 In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
 1 course unit to be chosen from the following list (at least 6 ECTS): - International Humanitarian Law, 6 ECTS; - Refugee and Asylum Law, 6 ECTS. - b.
 1 course unit to be chosen from the following list (at least 6 ECTS): - European Human Rights Law, 6 ECTS; - International Criminal Tribunals and Courts, 6 ECTS. - c.
 Seminar Human Rights, 6 ECTS; - d.
+Master's thesis in the field of (international) human rights law, 18 ECTS. - Ocasys sets out the content and teaching methods of the compulsory course units of the various degree programmes in more detail, including the prior knowledge that students must or should preferably have in order to successfully undertake the course unit in question. - 6.
+Any activities that contravene the provisions in Article 3.15.5, including participation in course units and examinations, will be considered not to have taken place.

-Master's thesis in the field of (international) human rights law, 18 ECTS. - 5.
-In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
+7. In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners.

-Article 3.15 - Optional (extracurricular) course units
+Article 3.16 - Optional (extracurricular) course units

-- 1. The Master's degree programmes do not have any optional courses, except for the optional compulsory courses in some of the programmes. - 2.
-Student may choose however, , taking Article 3.16.5 into account, one or more course units as extracurricular course units.
+- 1. The Master's degree programmes do not have any optional courses, except for the optional compulsory courses in some of the programmes.

+- 2. Student may choose however, taking Article 3.16.5 into account, one or more course units as extracurricular course units.
 A student can to this effect choose:

-- one or more optional course units of the Bachelor's degree programme Law (taught in Dutch)
+- a. one or more optional course units;

-- a small thesis. b.
+- b. a small thesis;

-- a Law in Practice course unit
+- c. a Law in Practice course unit.